afrendeiro/afrendeiro.github.io/_posts/2019-12-13-chromium_modeling.md

 Here's this model (again from bottom to top):
  - the observed count data comes from a Zero-Inflated Negative Binomial distribution, of parameters mu, alpha and psi;
  - the μ (mu) parameter, just like in the ZIP distribution, comes from a Exponential distribution (λ > 0) for which we impose as prior knowledge the mean number of cells per droplet for within a given experiment;
  - the α (alpha) parameter, is Gamma distributed, which is in it's turn parametrized with α (shape; α > 0) and β (scale/rate; β > 0).
-For the priors, here I'm a bit at loss so for α I use the the standard deviation of the observed counts and 5 for β;
+For the priors, here I'm a bit at loss so for α I use the the standard deviation of the observed counts an an uninformative prior of 5 for β;
  - the Ψ (psi) parameter comes from a Uniform distribution (0 < Ψ < 1) and we don't impose any prior on it;
  - each of these parameters have shape of `n_exp` which is the number of experiments/loading concentrations (i.e. they will be estimated for each loading concentration separately).